Latin America

 Open Gospel Opportunities in Mexico

 To work among indigenous peoples who have resisted the gospel for centuries, native missionaries received training that includes practice periods among different tribes.
 In two areas they are also providing education to poor children, meeting a deep need as indigenous children have very limited access to schools.
+“We are equipping our workers with more and better educational and technological tools to carry out this work,” the ministry leader said.

 Read More »